Hiroki111/java-microservice/README.md

 ## How to run a Java microservice from a .jar file

 1. Delete all files and folders from `target` folder
+2. Make sure that pom.xml has `<packaging>jar</packaging>` tag in the same level as `<artifactId>`
-2. Open a terminal and `cd` to the root of the microservice
+3. Open a terminal and `cd` to the root of the microservice
-2. Run `mvn clean install`
+4. Run `mvn clean install`
-3. There will be a .jar file in `target` folder, provided that pom.xml has `<packaging>jar</packaging>` tag.
+5. There will be a .jar file in `target` folder.
 The .jar file has all the dependencies (e.g. Spring libraries, Tomcat server) except the runtime.
-4. Run `mvn spring-boot:run` or `java -jar target/<jar-file-name>.jar`
+6. Run `mvn spring-boot:run` or `java -jar target/<jar-file-name>.jar`

 ## How to run a service by Docker